Silicon42/Ellipse-Recognition/README.md

 * add support for non-image type kernel arguments (serial_reduce/_lines.cl)
 * convert more cl types to debug friendly analogues
 * remove dead code
+* add capability to specify clamped border type with warning if appropriate order not available, currently defaults to whatever has the correct channel count and is on the OpenCL 2.x minimum full profile support list